- About Us

 The vision of the Department of Quantitative Health Sciences (QHS) is to improve population and individual health by transforming health care delivery through methodological innovation and to become a nationally and internationally recognized resource for translational research.
 The Department has a three-pronged mission:

 The Department Chair, Catarina Kiefe, PhD, MD, and Vice Chair, Jeroan Allison, MD, MScEpi, arrived on the UMMS campus in June 2009.
-As of October 2013, we have recruited 36 faculty with a primary appointment in QHS into our 4 Divisions; an additional 29 faculty members from other departments hold secondary appointments in QHS.
-We project that we will reach a steady state of about 40 primary faculty by the Fall of 2015.
+Currently (Summer 2016), we have 38 faculty with a primary appointment in QHS in our 4 Divisions; an additional 24 faculty members from other departments hold secondary appointments in QHS.
+We project that we will reach a steady state of about 50 primary faculty by the Fall of 2018.

 QHS faculty are independent investigators, collaborative methodologists, or both.
-QHS primary faculty are currently principal investigators on 41 active extramural grants and contracts amounting to a total funding of over $46 million.
+QHS primary faculty are currently principal investigators on 40 active extramural grants and contracts amounting to a total funding of over $43 million.
 These include 3 federally funded research centers.
-During the academic year 2012/13, QHS primary faculty published over 200 peer-reviewed manuscripts.
+During the academic year 2015/16, QHS primary faculty published over 200 peer-reviewed manuscripts.
 The Quantitative Methods Core, a service unit for methodological research support and data management, is housed in QHS.
-Since its inception in February, 2010 through June, 2011, the Core provided consultation on 749 separate projects to 356 investigators from 26 Departments and 18 Divisions across the UMMS campus.
+Since its inception in February, 2010 through June, 2011, the Core provided consultation on over 1,300 separate projects to over 400 investigators from 26 (all) Departments and 18 Divisions across the UMMS campus.

 The doctoral program in Clinical and Population Health Research is housed in QHS, as is the Masters of Science in Clinical Investigation.
 These two programs are part of the Graduate School of Biomedical Sciences at UMMS; about 80 faculty across UMMS are affiliated with these teaching programs.